iiJozza/battle-ships/README.md

 ## Acknowledgements

-- I would like to thank Carolina Leguizamon for helping me kickstart the project, giving me ideas and general encouragement throughout the project.
+- I would like to thank Carolina Leguizamon for helping me kickstart the project, giving me ideas and overall encouragement throughout the project.
 Was a huge help keeping me level-headed and continue coding when times were tough.